grhone/SyntheticDataGeneration/README.md

    - Tracks and reports processing statistics

 5. **Output Generation**
-   - Converts to training-ready format with reasoning steps
+   - Converts to training-ready format
    - Separates training and evaluation datasets
    - Adds metadata tags for question types and difficulty